fbpx

 Application Process

 Qualified candidates should submit a cover letter and resume to hollinshr@hollins.edu.
 Candidates are encouraged to comment in their cover letter on how their contributions will further the university’s efforts to ensure the success and inclusion of all members of its community.
 Review of applications will begin immediately and will continue until the position is filled.
 Semi-final candidates will be asked to submit contact information for three references.
-Once the selected candidate accepts a contingent employment offer, criminal history and motor vehicle background checks will be conducted.
+Once the selected candidate accepts a contingent employment offer, if they have a United States driver’s license, a motor vehicle background check will be conducted.

 About Hollins